QuentinRoy/Pointer-Logger/README.md

-# Track-Recorder
+# Pointer Logger

-A small web application to draw 2D strokes and export them as csv files.
+A small web application to track and log every pointer movements and export them as csv files.

+This is a fork of [Track Recorder](https://github.com/QuentinRoy/Track-Recorder).

 ## Install